Dry Fly Fishing

 The rod, line, leader and fly floatant all play a part

 Fly casting is the generation of fly line speed.
-The faster an angler can make a fly line go, the farther the line and ultimately the fly will go.
+The faster an angler can make a fly line go, the farther the line and the fly will go.
 The faster the line speed the more an angler can ignore wind.
 Modern rods and lines are able to build fly line speed and accuracy that was unheard of 10 years ago.
-The newest rods are more stable during the cast and anglers are able to throw tighter loops, and cast more accurately.
+The newest rods made from the densest materials are most stable during the cast and anglers are able to throw tighter loops, and cast more accurately.
 A dry fly that is placed exactly in the center of a trout's feeding lane is much more likely to get eaten than one that is a little off.
 Casting accuracy is paramount to angling success.

 Achieving A Natural Presentation

 A fly that acts like there is nothing attached to it is much more effective than one that is being pulled around by unnatural tension from the leader or line.
 That unnatural manipulation of the fly from the leader is called drag.
 In most cases when dry fly fishing, drag is to be avoided like the plague.

 Not exclusively for trout, but almost